 The characterization of \mathcal{NP} in terms of Probabilistically Checkable Proofs (PCP systems) [AS, ALMSS], hereafter referred to as the PCP Characterization Theorem, is one of the more fundamental achievements of complexity theory.
 Loosely speaking, this theorem states that membership in any NP-language can be verified probabilistically by a polynomial-time machine which inspects a constant number of bits (in random locations) in a "redundant" NP-witness.
-Unfortunately, the current proof of the PCP Characterization Theorem is very complicated and, consequently, it has not been assimilated into complexity theory.
+Unfortunately, the current proof of the PCP Characterization Theorem is very complicated and, consequently, it has not been fully assimilated into complexity theory.
 Clearly, changing this state of affairs is highly desirable.

-There are two things which make the current proof (of the PCP Characterization Theorem) difficult.
-One source of difficulty is the complicated conceptual structure of the proof (most notably the acclaimed 'proof composition' paradigm).
+There are two aspects of the current proof (of the PCP Characterization Theorem) which are difficult.
+One difficult aspect is the complicated conceptual structure of the proof (most notably the acclaimed 'proof composition' paradigm).
 Yet, with time, this part seems easier to understand and explain than when it was first introduced.
 Furthermore, the Proof Composition Paradigm turned out to be very useful and played a central role in subsequent works in this area (cf., [BGLR, BS, BGS, H96]).
-The other source of difficulty is the technically involved analysis of low-degree tests.
+The other difficult aspect is the technically involved analysis of low-degree tests.
 Here we refer to the difficulty of obtaining strong results regarding low-degree tests; namely, results of the type obtained and used in [AS] and [ALMSS].